teebarjunk/limage/README.md

 Works with Krita and Gimp and anything else that can export .psd and .ora.

+## Setup

+**Not ready for use.**

+- pip install .
+- cd directory/with/files
+- limage

+## Command Line Flags

+- --print # output print statements
+- --skip_images # don't generate new images

 ## Features

 - Many [image formats](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html), like WEBP.